-Dawn Raffel's illustrated memoir, The Secret Life of Objects, was a Wall Street Journal bestseller.
-Her previous books include a critically acclaimed novel, Carrying the Body, and two story collections— Further Adventures in the Restless Universe and In the Year of Long Division.
+Dawn Raffel is an award winning author and editor.
+Her illustrated memoir, The Secret Life of Objects, was a Wall Street Journal bestseller.
+Previous books include a critically acclaimed novel, Carrying the Body, and two story collections— Further Adventures in the Restless Universe and In the Year of Long Division.

-She was a fiction editor for many years, followed by a seven-year stint as Executive Articles Editor at O, The Oprah Magazine, three years as Editor-at-Large at More magazine, and senior editorial positions at Reader's Digest and the Center for Fiction.
+She was a fiction editor for many years, helped launch O, The Oprah Magazine, where she served as Executive Articles Editor for seven years, and subsequently held senior-level "at- large" positions at More magazine and Reader's Digest.
+In addition, she served as the Center for Fiction's web editor.
 She has taught in the MFA program at Columbia University, the Center for Fiction, and at Summer Literary Seminars in St. Petersburg, Russia; Montreal; and Vilnius, Lithuania.

 She currently works as a freelance editor for individuals and creative organizations, specializing in short stories, memoir, and narrative nonfiction.